nasa/fprime/docs/Tutorials/CrossCompilation/Linux.md

-# Ubuntu 20.04 / 22.04 / Generice Linux
+# Ubuntu 20.04 / 22.04 / Generic Linux

-Ensure that your distro is up to date.
+Ensure that your distribution is up to date.

 ```sh
 sudo apt update